CCF Non-qualified Withdrawals

 In general, non-qualified withdrawals are taxed separately from your other gross income and at the highest marginal tax rate in effect for the year of withdrawal.
 However, non-qualified withdrawals treated as made for the capital gain account are taxed at a rate that cannot exceed 15% for individuals and 34% for corporations.

-For Partnerships and S corporations, taxable non-qualified partnership withdrawals are separately stated on Schedule K (Form 1065), line 20c, and allocated to the partners on Schedule K-1 (Form 1065), Box 20, Code S. Taxable non-qualified withdrawals by an S corporation are separately stated on Schedule K (Form 1120S), line 17d, and allocated to the shareholders on Schedule K-1 (Form 1120S), Box 17, Code Q.
+For Partnerships and S corporations, taxable non-qualified partnership withdrawals are separately stated on Schedule K (Form 1065), line 20c, and allocated to the partners on Schedule K-1 (Form 1065), Box 20, Code S. Taxable non-qualified withdrawals by an S corporation are separately stated on Schedule K (Form 1120S), line 17d, and allocated to the shareholders on Schedule K-1 (Form 1120S).
+See the instructions for the form for the appropriate line to report the income and the related code.

 Interest must be paid on additional tax due to a non-qualified withdrawal.
 The interest period begins on the last date for paying tax for the tax year for which you deposited the amount you withdrew from your CCF account.
 The period ends on the last date for paying tax for the tax year in which you make the non-qualified withdrawal.